IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-11/index.markdown

 # Objectives

-In this optional module, you reconfigure the Lookup Manager application that you created in the [module 7](http://ibmstreams.github.io/streamsx.tutorial.teda/docs/2.0.0/Module-7/).
-You use the Application Configuration feature to specify database credentials in the streams application.
+In this optional module, you reconfigure the Lookup Manager application that you created in the [module 7](http://ibmstreams.github.io/streamsx.tutorial.teda/docs/2.0.0/Module-7/) to read the data from a database.
+You use the Application Configuration feature to specify the database credentials in the streams application.

-At the end of this module, your application reads the database credentials form the streams platform and uses the database as source of the lookup information
+At the end of this module, your application reads the database credentials from the streams platform and uses the database as source of the lookup information

 After completing this module, you should be able to:

 * Configure the Lookup Manager application for database sources
-* Configure Application Configuration with Streams Console
+* Configure the Application Configuration with Streams Console

 # Prerequisites
 The database configuration requires extra preparation in your environment.
 The general database configuration is described in the IBM Knowledge Center under: